shyd/STM32CubeF4/Projects/STM32F429I-Discovery/Examples/FMC/FMC_SDRAM_LowPower/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API to drive the IS42S16400J SDRAM memory mounted on STM32F429I-Discovery RevB board, in low power mode (SDRAM Self Refresh mode).
+This example describes how to configure the FMC controller to access the SDRAM memory in low power mode (SDRAM Self Refresh mode).

 It gives a simple application of the FMC SDRAM low power mode use (self refresh mode) while the MCU is in a low power mode (STOP mode).